tensorflow/tfjs-core/docs/tutorials/ml_beginners.md

 ---
 layout: page
-order: 3
+order: 2
 ---
-# Training
+# Training for ML Beginners

 In order to get a model to learn to do the things we would like, we have to train it.
 There are various styles of training, but this guide will primarily focus on supoervised training.
 This is where we give build a model and give it some examples of inputs and _desired outputs_, we then adjust our model variables to learn to correctly map from these inputs to outputs and hopefully generalize to unseen inputs.

+Lets look at a small toy example to get a feel for what training a model looks like.
+Note that this tutorials does not include machine learning best practices that deeplearn.js supports such as batching or shuffling training examples.

-In this guide we will build a very simple toy model to learn the coefficients for a quadratic equation given a set of existing x, y observations.
+In this guide we will build a very simple model to learn the coefficients for a quadratic equation given a set of existing x, y observations.
 This is the equation we want to fit to our data

 ```
 y = a * x^2 + b * x + c
 ```

-[TK Would be great to have a diagram here]

-To do this they key deeplearn.js API we will use is the optimizer API.
-We will set up some variables to represent the coefficients (a, b and c), and the optimizer will automatically adjust the values of these coefficients.
-Lets take a look at the code, it is heavily commented so we can step through it slowly.
+To do this the key deeplearn.js API we will use is the *optimizer* API.
+We will set up some variables (or weights) to represent the coefficients (a, b and c), and the optimizer will automatically adjust the values of these coefficients.
+Lets take a look at the code, it is heavily commented so feel free to read through it slowly.

 ```js
 import * as dl from 'deeplearn';